slsfi/digital_edition_events/README.md

 2. Copy the published xml-files (not the originals) to the xml-folder (est, com, ms and/or var-files).
 3. Run subject_xml_occurrences.py to create events for subjects, and location_xml_occurrences.py to create events for locations.

-The scripts take three arguments, of which only the first is obligatory: PROJECT_ID DEBUG REMOVE_OLD.
+The scripts take three command line arguments, of which only the first is obligatory: PROJECT_ID DEBUG REMOVE_OLD.

 Set DEBUG to 1 to run the script in debug mode, which means no data is committed to the database.
 Any other value else is treated as false.